Contact and Company Properties

 Click on the Property ID to copy that to your clipboard for quick access.

-Customer Properties show in the conversation sidebar in every conversation.
+Properties show in the conversation sidebar in every conversation.

 How to Populate Properties

-Populate properties manually on a customer profile
+Populate properties manually on a contact or company profile

-Programmatically populate properties via the API
+Programmatically populate contact properties via the API

-Programmatically populate properties using Zapier
+Programmatically populate contact properties using Zapier

-Programmatically populate properties using Beacon identify
+Programmatically populate contact properties using Beacon identify

 With help from your development team, you can install Beacon on your website or in your app and connect it to Properties in two quick steps: